Welcome to today's edition of the Rush 24-7 podcast.

 But here you have McCain who lost, and nobody's out saying, well, he's got to win.

-He's got a wish South Carolina.
+He's got to win South Carolina.

-She's done.
+He's done.

 Nobody's saying that.

-They continue to say it about Romney in every primary is leading the delegate count now.
+They continue to say it about Romney in every primary.

 It's really not all that complicated, but it is fascinating in just a second.

-Uh this is from Reuters.
+This is from Reuters.

-Some elderly adults may be more susceptible to fraud because of changes in their brain that affect judgment and decision making, according to researchers yesterday.
+Some elderly adults may be more susceptible to fraud because of changes in their brain that affect judgment and decision-making, according to researchers yesterday.

 In a series of tests, they tried to identify common traits among seasoned citizens who had difficulty making decisions and spotting anything misleading to determine what makes them vulnerable to deception.